JasonBock/Rocks/docs/Overview.md

 ### Mocking Indexers

 Indexers are not something a lot of .NET developers use, but if you do, you can mock them in Rocks.
-An `Indexers` property is created to set indexer get, set, and/or init expectations.
-Following the naming convention of an indexer in C#, a method named `This()` is generated that allows you to set the expectations:
+You use the indexer syntax off of the `Setups` property:

 ```csharp
 public interface IHaveIndexer